Essential Oils for Anxiety: 11 Effective Options

 Bergamot is one of the best essential oils for anxiety if citrus is your thing.
 That’s because this essential oil is processed from the zest of bergamot oranges.
 The strong citrus scent from the peel is also used widely in perfumes.
 You can make bergamot oil a part of your pack of essential oils for anxiety as there is evidence to support its anti-anxiety and mood-regulatory properties.

-A study from 2015 noted that bergamot could improve mood and relieve symptoms of anxiety in both human and animal trials (17).
+A study from 2015 noted that one of the many notable bergamot essential oil benefits is its ability to improve mood and relieve symptoms of anxiety in both human and animal trials (17).

 Another study in 2017, conducted on a group of women, found that inhaling bergamot oil for 15 minutes could promote a rise in positive feelings (18).
 You can use this oil for relaxation by putting a few drops on a ball of cotton and inhaling it.
 As a precaution, avoid putting it directly on your skin.